GET IN TOUCH

 What Is an Iowa Wage Garnishment Order?

-An Iowa wage garnishment order is a legal action that allows a tax agency to take a portion of a taxpayer’s wages directly from their employer to satisfy unpaid taxes.
+An Iowa wage garnishment order is a legal action that allows the Iowa Department of Revenue to take a portion of a taxpayer's wages directly from their employer to satisfy unpaid state taxes.
 This enforcement measure is used when a person has an outstanding balance and has not paid the full amount or failed to respond to prior notices.
-The order remains in place until the balance is paid, an approved payment plan is established, or the tax agency agrees to release the garnishment.
+The order remains in place until the balance is paid, an approved payment plan is established, or the Iowa Department of Revenue agrees to release the garnishment.

 How Wage Garnishment Works in Iowa